keithalewis/math/prob.md

 using the identity function $X\colon\mathbf{R}\to\mathbf{R}$, where $X(x) = x$.
 Let $P$ be the probability measure on $\mathbf{R}$ defined by
 $P(A) = \int_A dF(x)$.

-The mathematical definition is more flexible than defining a random variable by its cumulative distribution function.

 ### Continuous Random Variable